fabioandreola/serverless-ping-app/README.md

 ## CI-CD

-Continous integration and delivery is done suing GitHub Actions and Amplify.
+Continous integration and delivery is done using GitHub Actions and Amplify.

 ##### To call any of the backend endpoints using postman for example exchange the id_token for an AWS SigV4 to call the API Gateway